Why Are My Bees Not Making Honey?

 Factors that Affect Honey Production

-It is The First Year
+It is the First Year

-First year colonies, especially those new hives started from package bees need the whole season to get ready for Winter.
-Don’t expect a honey crop until year two.
+First year colonies, especially those new hives started when a beekeeper buys a bee package often need the whole season to get ready for Winter.
+Of course, there are exceptions to this rule.

 Lack of Nectar or Pollen

-Also, weather conditions such as late frost or a severe drought can cause flowers to have little nectar – this is called a dearth.
+Also, weather conditions such as late frost or a severe drought can cause flowers to have little nectar – this is called a nectar dearth.

 Bad Foraging Weather